hayden-t/foxhole-router/README.md

  * WeatheredExpanseHex -> DERP
  * WestgateHex

-If you've read this far you may be interested in thi- :) https://en.wikipedia.org/wiki/Null_Island
+If you've read this far you may be interested in this :) https://en.wikipedia.org/wiki/Null_Island